Five for Fighting: Continued mainstream success (2006–2009)

 Two years later, the album Two Lights was released; this became his first career top 10 album, debuting at number eight on the Billboard 200 chart in August 2006.
 Its first single, "The Riddle", became Ondrasik's third career top 40 hit on the Billboard Hot 100 chart, peaking at number 40.
-It reached number three on AC charts and number seven on Hot AC charts.
-The second single, "World", reached number 14 on Hot AC charts and the music video has been used to raise funds for various charities and as a theme for NASA's International Space Station (see Philanthropy below).
+It reached number three on the AC charts and number seven on the Hot AC charts.
+The second single, "World", reached number 14 on Hot AC charts, and the music video has been used to raise funds for various charities and as a theme for NASA's International Space Station (see Philanthropy below).

 Five for Fighting released three live albums in 2007: Rhapsody Originals in January, iTunes Exclusive in June, and Back Country in October.

 His fifth studio album, titled Slice, was released on October 13, 2009, and appeared on the iTunes top 10 albums on the first day.
 The album was produced by Gregg Wattenberg ("Superman", "100 Years").
 Academy Award-winning composer Stephen Schwartz, who penned the songs for musicals such as Wicked, Godspell and Pippin, co-wrote the title track, as well as the track "Above the Timberline".
 On July 21, 2009, the first single from Slice, called "Chances", was released for digital download.
 "Chances" was featured during the end credits of the hit film The Blind Side.
 "Chances" reached number 11 on the Hot AC radio chart.

-Later career (2010–present)

-On May 27, 2010, Ondrasik announced that he had left Columbia Records and his album Slice would be re-released on Wind-up Records along with the song "Slice" being released as a single in July 2010.

-On February 20, 2011, Five for Fighting performed at the 2011 NHL Heritage Classic in Calgary, with the Calgary Flames facing off against the Montreal Canadiens.